volusion/element/content/references/cart-events.md

 For more details on PubSubJS, see the [PubSubJS npm reference](https://www.npmjs.com/package/pubsub-js).

-For more information about how to communicate between blocks using PubSubJS, see the guide for [How to Communicate between Two (Or More) Blocks](/how-to/communicate-between-blocks)
+For more information about how to communicate between blocks using PubSubJS, see "[Communicate Between Blocks](/how-to/communicate-between-blocks)."